Football Coaching Staff

-Aranda added the title of associate head coach last December after directing one of the nation's most dominating defenses a year ago.
-In his first year with the Tigers, Aranda was the architect for a LSU defense that in the Top 10 nationally in scoring (No. 5 at 15.8 points per game) and total yards (No. 10 at 314.4 yards per game).
+In his first year with the Tigers in 2016, Aranda was the mastermind of a unit that allowed the fewest touchdowns (16) and fewest touchdowns per game (1.3) in college football.
+The LSU defense was also top 10 nationally in scoring (No. 5 at 15.8 points per game) and total yards (No. 10 at 314.4 yards per game).

-LSU finished ranked among the top three in the SEC in the four major defensive categories a year ago – No. 2 in scoring defense and rushing defense (117.2 yards per game) and No. 3 in total defense and pass defense (197.2 yards per game).
+LSU finished ranked among the top three in the SEC in the four major defensive categories in 2016 – No. 2 in scoring defense and rushing defense (117.2 yards per game) and No. 3 in total defense and pass defense (197.2 yards per game).
 It marked the first time since 2006 that LSU finished in the top three in the SEC in those four categories since 2006.

-In 2016, LSU held six of its 12 opponents to fewer than 300 total yards and only once did the Tigers allow 400 yards in a game.
+In 2016, LSU held six of its 12 opponents to fewer than 300 total yards and only one team eclipsed the 400-yard mark against the Tigers.
 LSU capped the year with perhaps its most dominating performance of the season, limiting Louisville and its Heisman Trophy quarterback, Lamar Jackson, without a touchdown for the only time all season in the 29-9 victory.
 LSU held Louisville to season lows for points (9) and rushing yards (67) as the Tigers recorded eight sacks, just one shy of tying the school record.

 Overall in 12 games, the Tigers held opponents to one touchdown or less in nine games and only one team scored more than two offensive touchdowns against LSU in 2016 (Texas A&M).
 After allowing two first half touchdowns to Ole Miss, the Tigers shutout the Rebels in the second half and then stretched the scoreless streak to five-straight quarters with three scoreless quarters against Alabama.

-Now entering his fifth season as a defensive coordinator at a Power 5 Conference school, Aranda's defense has ranked in the Top 10 nationally in total yards four consecutive years.
-His defense has also ranked among the top 10 in scoring four of the past five years.
-In that five-year span, Aranda's defense has allowed a touchdown or less in 37-of-65 games, which includes three years at Wisconsin and one each at LSU and Utah State.
+Now entering his fifth season as a defensive coordinator at a Power 5 Conference school, Aranda's defense has ranked in the Top 12 nationally in total yards five consecutive years.
+His defense has also ranked among the top 10 in scoring four of the past six years.
+In that 6-year span, Aranda's defense has allowed a touchdown or less in 41-of-78 games, which includes three years at Wisconsin, two at LSU, and one at Utah State.

 Other defensive highlights for the Tigers in 2016 include outside linebacker Arden Key breaking school record for sacks in a season with 12; leading the nation in redzone touchdowns allowed (8); leading the SEC in first downs allowed (192); and ranking No. 2 in the SEC in third-down conversions (32.3 percent).